 B-movies have become a staple in popular culture over the recent years, with cult classics from the 1970s and 1980s finally receiving the wider attention they rightly deserve.
-One such classic piece of media that has garnered attention is I Drink Your Blood.
+I Drink Your Blood is a classic piece of media that has garnered attention.

 I Drink Your blood Poster

-I Drink Your Blood (1971) is an exploitation film directed by David Durston, who has only directed a total of 7 films from 1964 to 1978, including Stigma (1972) and produced by Jerry Gross, who has work on a number of well-known films such as Zombie Flesh Eaters (1979) (or Zombi 2, depending on where you are from).
+I Drink Your Blood (1971) is an exploitation film directed by David Durston, who has only directed a total of 7 films from 1964 to 1978, including Stigma (1972), and produced by Jerry Gross, who has worked on several well-known films such as Zombie Flesh Eaters (1979) (or Zombi 2, depending on where you are from).

 *This review contains spoilers*